Head of a Guardian

 The head is carved from two blocks of wood with a separate topknot.
 Its rock-crystal eyes are painted on the reverse and inset.
 Each detail of the physiognomy and headdress is deftly carved and finished with polychrome, presenting an expressive realism.
 Examination of the interior has revealed graffiti left by the painter.
 The filigree crown is a later replacement.

 22 1/16 x 10 1/4 x 13 15/16 (56.0 x 26.0 x 35.5 cm) (show scale)

 This item is not on view

 Gift of Mr. and Mrs. Alastair B. Martin, the Guennol Collection

 Head of a Guardian, 13th century.
-Hinoki wood with polychrome, inlaid rock crystal eyes and filigree metal crown, 22 1/16 x 10 1/4 x 13 15/16 (56.0 x 26.0 x 35.5 cm).
+Hinoki wood with lacquer on cloth, pigment, rock crystal, metal, 22 1/16 x 10 1/4 x 13 15/16 (56.0 x 26.0 x 35.5 cm).
 Brooklyn Museum, Gift of Mr. and Mrs. Alastair B. Martin, the Guennol Collection, 86.21.
 Creative Commons-BY

 An over-life-size head from a figure of one of the Shitenno, the four guardian kings of the cardinal directions.
 The head was at one time owned by the Nara temple Kofuku-ji.
 The fiery eyes, furrowed brow, prominent nose, and open mouth present a ferocious mien typical of these Heavenly Guardians, whose role was to protect the temple's sacred precincts.